 - Core International Crimes

-The collaborative partnership with CEPOL brings together law enforcement and judicial communities for joint courses on, inter alia, JITs, illegal inmigration, financial investigations, counter-terrorism, e-evidence or corruption.
+The collaborative partnership with CEPOL brings together law enforcement and judicial communities for joint courses on, inter alia, JITs, illegal immigration, financial investigations, counter-terrorism, e-evidence or corruption.

-In 2020, EJTN has faced the challenges of the COVID-19 pandemic situation by continuing its seminars in a new format and making them accessible to all participants accross the EU with the great help of its Experts, Activity Coordinators and support of its Members.
-EJTN’s Criminal Justice trainings provided for 20 online trainings and webinars attended by practitioners from EU and Western Balkans.
-Despite the pandemic context, the online trainings and webinars received a very positive feedback from the attendees and were highly appreciated by justice practitioners with great added value for their professional development..
+In 2021, EJTN has faced the challenges of the COVID-19 pandemic situation by continuing its seminars in a new format and making them accessible to all participants across the EU with the great help of its Experts, Activity Coordinators and support of its Members.
+EJTN’s Criminal Justice trainings provided for 25 trainings and webinars attended by practitioners from EU and Western Balkans.
+Despite the pandemic context, the online and face-to-face trainings and webinars received very positive feedback from the attendees and were highly appreciated by justice practitioners with great added value for their professional development.

 For any queries concerning the Criminal Justice seminar, please contact the EJTN Secretariat: Mónica Martí-García: email@example.com or Alina Secrieru: firstname.lastname@example.org.